Gargilohia/Document_Scanner-and-Grader/README.md

-# Document_Scanner
+# Document_Scanning and grading OMR

-Simple Document Scanner using OpenCV
+1. Simple Document Scanner using OpenCV

 The steps involved include: